Clemson's offensive, defensive coordinators respond to Florida State opening

 He's in no rush to leave.
 His wife attended Clemson and his 4-year-old daughter has grown up inside the program.

-Scott admitted he does desire to move up, to run a program in his own image.
+Scott admitted he does desire to move up and run a program of his own.
 But he's been patient.
 Now in his 12th year at Clemson, he said that when discussions about a move in the past have gotten serious, he's gone to Swinney in search of advice.

 The right situation hasn't come yet.